tech-kev/SharedMoments/README.md

 - de_DE
 - en_US

-If you would like to help with the translation, please see the [wiki](https://github.com/tech-kev/sharedmoments/wiki#-translation) for more informations.
+If you would like to help with the translation, please see the [wiki](https://github.com/tech-kev/SharedMoments/wiki#-translation) for more informations.

 ## 📥 Installation

 1. Download docker-compose.yaml
 2. Map volumes and set optional settings
-3. Run `docker compose up` (The first start take a few minutes, so don't worry)
+3. Run `docker compose up` (The first start takes a few minutes, so don't worry)
 4. Visit `<your-ip-address>:port`, finish the setup and enjoy!

 ## 💪 Motivation

 At first, I was looking for a website where my girlfriend and I could capture our moments together.
 However, I couldn't find anything that met our needs, so I took matters into my own hands.
 With the help of ChatGPT, I started to develop my own website.

 Originally, I had no intention of publishing it.
-But as the website got more and more features and exceeded my expectations, I decided to rebuilding the website and make it accessible to everyone.
+But as the website got more and more features and exceeded my expectations, I decided to rebuild the website and make it accessible to everyone.
 That's how SharedMoments was born.

 ## 🚚 Import and Export

 You can import and export all of your data.

-Please see the [wiki](https://github.com/tech-kev/sharedmoments/wiki#-import-and-export-your-data) for more details.
+Please see the [wiki](https://github.com/tech-kev/SharedMoments/wiki#-import-and-export-your-data) for more details.

 ## 📝 Feature Requests

-Please submit feature requests via the issue section.
+Please submit feature requests via the [issue section](https://github.com/tech-kev/SharedMoments/issues).

 ## 🐞 Bugs

-For bugs please open an issue and descibe your problem.
+For bugs, please open an [issue](https://github.com/tech-kev/SharedMoments/issues) and describe your problem.

 ## 📜 License